 Annual assessments of the lower limb are a regular part of your podiatric diabetic care and at these include a vascular and neurological assessment.

 The vascular assessment is called an ABPI (Ankle Brachial pressure Index).
 An ankle brachial pressure index is a test which measures the arterial circulation (blood vessels that carry blood away from your heart) in your legs.
 It will provide your doctor with information about how your leg arteries are functioning when you are at rest.
 During the assessment you will be asked to remove your shoes and socks and lie flat on the plinth.
 After 10 minutes we will measure the blood pressure in both your feet and arms using a blood pressure cuff and small machine called a Doppler.
 The test will take approximately 10 – 15 minutes.
 During your neurological assessment a series of tests to challenge the different types of nerve endings in the foot will be carried out.

 Following your assessment a report will be written up, a copy of which will be sent to your GP to assist in your treatment.
 This information will be kept on file to monitor your progress.
-If you haven’t been to us before you will need an Initial Consultation [click here to book].
+We have two types of appointment one for New Patients and once for Existing Patients. [click here to book].